Portfolio case studies: The opening act

 - Incorporate empathy and user pain points

-- Factor business goals into your design work
+- Solve business problems with your design work

 - Overcome challenges and obstacles